 This cookie recipe is one of my family's favorites and is always requested around the holidays.
 What’s so special about this classic Italian cookie recipe?

 - Soft and chewy texture.
-These Italian ricotta cookies are light and airy, soft and chewy.
+These Italian ricotta cookies are light and airy and have a soft, chewy, and fluffy texture.

 - Delicious lemony flavor.
 These lemony ricotta cookies have a sweet but tangy flavor and the lemon adds a nice brightness to the cookie.

-- Bright lemon glaze recipe.
-These cookies are great on their own, but the lemon icing adds an extra element of lemony sweetness to these cookies and makes them extra special.
+- Sweet lemon glaze recipe.
+These cookies are great on their own, but the bright lemon flavor adds an extra element of lemony sweetness to these cookies and makes them extra special.

 Key Ingredients

-These lemon ricotta cookies have all your basic cookie ingredients - butter, eggs, flour.
-But a couple of key ingredients are what make this cookie unique:
+These lemon ricotta cookies have all your basic cookie ingredients, with a few key ingredients to make them really unique:

 - Ricotta cheese.
-The ricotta cheese has a similar effect in this cookie as the sour cream does in my soft sugar cookies - it amps up the texture of the ricotta cookie, making it super soft, creamy moist, and light.
+The ricotta cheese is the secret ingredient here and has a similar effect in this cookie as the sour cream does in my soft sugar cookies - it amps up the texture of the ricotta cookie, making it super soft, creamy moist, and light.
+I use 2% Ricotta cheese (but you could use whole milk ricotta too with great results.)

-- Lemon juice and lemon zest.
+- Fresh lemon juice and fresh lemon zest.
 The lemon adds brightness and tanginess to both the lemon ricotta cookies and the lemon icing.

 How To Make This Italian Lemon Ricotta Cookie Recipe